 - Stocktaking of the institutional and political context

 An evaluation of the policies and national strategies has been undertaken to define to which extent scientific data and information relevant to climate change are taken into account.
 This study is based on the systematic review of documents on policies and development strategies (national and sectoral) and interviews with political actors.
 The study highlights that even if the issue of climate change remains a concern for the development of the country, the aspects of climate change are not always reflected in the policy documents.
-To fill in this gap, the PAS-PNA project works upstream and downstream with technical directions intervening in three strategic sectors, that were determined by the actors involved in the vulnerability studies to directly use the results in the strategic plans.
+To fill this gap and to integrate the scientific results of the vulnerability studies in the strategic plans, the PAS-PNA project works with technical stakeholders intervening in the three strategic sectors.

 - The identification of the group of experts accompanying the implementation of the studies